 “My artistic quest is to create the sublime emotion that will awaken the child buried in each of us » KiKo

-In a few years, the “Kids of KiKo” have become great travelers.
-From Shanghai to Miami, via Europe, they have captured everyone’s hearts and are the subject of numerous exhibitions.
+In few years, the “Kids of KiKo” have become great travelers; from Shanghai to Miami, via Europe, they have conquered all hearts and are the subject of exhibitions in galleries and in Contemporary Art Fairs.

 Find his work in our Marciano Contemporary Galleries.